Get help now Make a donation

 5-HTP (5-hydroxytryptophan)

 Does it work?
-Studies have shown that 5-HTP can work as well as antidepressants for some people.
-Some people may also feel the positive effects faster than with other antidepressants.
-However, more research needs to be done into the long term use of 5-HTP and not everyone finds it helpful.
-You should always speak to your GP or pharmacist before considering taking 5-HTP.
+Studies have shown that 5-HTP works for some people for symptoms of depression.
+But more research needs to be done.
+Not everyone finds it helpful.
+You should speak to your GP or pharmacist before considering taking 5-HTP.
+And you should follow the instructions on the product label of supplements you buy.

 Acupuncture

 Are there side effects and is it safe?
-Sometimes people experience pain, bleeding or bruising where the needles puncture the skin.
-You should speak to your doctor before getting acupuncture if you are taking medication or have a health problem that impacts blood clotting, or if you have an allergy to certain metals.
+Sometimes you experience pain, bleeding or bruising where the needles go into your skin.
+You should speak to your doctor before getting acupuncture if you're taking medication or have a health problem that impacts blood clotting.
+Or if you have an allergy to certain metals.
 Acupuncture should be done by a professional, such as a doctor or registered practitioner.

 Where can I find out more?